bharatbalothia/wcelab-s4s-app-integration/rapid-end-to-end-tesing.md

       "available from" is less than current date then set eta = "1900-01-01T00:00:00Z" else "available from"

 	What if:
-When The item rows are present but missing some mandatory data fields like:
+	1. When the invalid / incomplete rows are present in CSV payload and missing mandatory data fields like:
-Item ID
+		1. Item ID
-Quantity
+		2. Quantity
-Location ID
+		3. Location ID
-Available From
+		4. Available From
-Supplier ID
+		5. Supplier ID
-When Token Generation Service Returns the Supplier ID based on the Mailslot ID Input but does not respond wither URL or Bearer Token
+	2. When Token Generation Service returns the Supplier ID based on the Mailslot input but does not return URL or Bearer Token or both?
-When IV is down or a wrong / malformed IV URL supplied by Token Service
+	3. When IV is down or a wrong / malformed IV URL supplied by Token Service?

+   __Sample JSON Data which SCBN pushes to App Connect__

    ```json